tundish/blathnaid/blathnaid/book/chapters.rst

 “This door is only for you,” said the nearest to Jack.

-“Now get in, before I close it!”
+“Now go in, before I close it!”

 [NARRATOR]_